 The depth of their historical and constitutional misapprehensions are only exceeded by the blindness today on both sides of the ideological spectrum as to what is actually going on in this area.
 Secularists continue virtually unchecked in their indefatigable quest to purge Christianity from the public square.

 Those who accused me of hyperbole for arguing in my book "Persecution" that secular liberals are waging war against Christianity should look at what's going in our nation's "godless" Capitol Visitor Center and in state capitols throughout the land.
 Many secular activists openly admit their hostility to Christianity; they find it offensive and intolerable.
 The New Atheists blame it -- and other religions -- for most of the evils and violence in history and the present.
 All the while, secularists insist on imposing their worldview into the policy mix.
-And the response from many "enlightened conservatives" is that
+And the response from many "enlightened conservatives" is that we need to keep our faith in the closet.

 This same feckless conservative response has occurred with the war on terror, including Iraq.
 Largely because of the poll-ignoring statesmanship of President Bush, we have not suffered a major terrorist attack on our soil since 9/11 and have almost consummated our victory in Iraq.
 Yet conservatives can't wait to join the liberal narrative that President Bush made a mess of the whole thing.
 I'd hate to see what our fair-weather friends would have said if we'd sustained additional terrorist attacks at home and lost in Iraq.